waleedalrawi/Moving-Balls/README.md

 # Moving-Balls

-This is a rather disgusting but elementary implementation of simulated balls moving on the screen made for the purpose of learning.
+This is a rather elementary implementation of simulated balls moving on the screen made for the purpose of learning.

 ## Usage